openSUSE/trollolo/README.md

 which contains the meta data.
 The file is called `burndown-data-1.yaml`.
 You might want to keep this file in a git repository for safe storage and history.

-After each daily go to the working directory and call:
+Each day, go to the working directory and call:

     trollolo burndown